Drontitan/Canvas/README.md

-This was Canvas Project which uses the Fabric .js library
+This is the  Canvas Project which uses the Fabric .js library